nigelkerr/parsepdf/README.md

 upgrade to nom4 wasn't bad at all, and enables some tidying up now.

+(later)Some of that cleanup involved trying to be able to use ? more often with the Result returns from nom, and that was troublesome.  nom::Err<&[u8]> is the crux of that: it needs a lifetime specified if you are mapping it to a custom error (which you must do, since the lifetime of that &[u8] is uncertain).
+This has proved very difficult, enough that i've given up for the moment.  nom::Err does not implement std::error::Error (and maybe this is why), but that would make ? and friends usable.  as it is, we've got map_err() and friends.

 ## 2018-01-27

 Today, describe-pdf can sort of show you the contents of simple PDFS.
 Had a bit of a go-around with the Stream